ealopera/PLN_del_CDM/README.md

 -phenotypes list (optional, defaults to all columns of the phenotypes file except the ones mentioned above) to be evaluated in a file with a phenotype per line without header. \
 -output directory.

-### 2. Permutation analysis for multiple phenotypes
+### 2. Permutation analysis for quantitative phenotypes
 the script Phenotype_permutations will add the permutation_FDR column to the independent models above. this is made in a separate script because it can take a lot of memory and time otherwise, but if you feel like your system can take it you can merge both scripts.

 Requirements: